YannikG/dotnet-pageable-data/README.md

 A small package that helps you work with pageable data in your dotnet application.

 ## 💡 Motivation
 This package was created when switching back from using Java Spring Boot in my daily work.
 I missed the easy-to-use paging and built my own.
-This package is lightweight and easy to into this package.
+This package is lightweight and easy to extend.

 # Get started
 ## Quick Links